catyang97/566-final-project/README.md

 ### Shaders (work in progress)
 - *paper*: using noise to simulate paper texture
 - *ink*: currently uses sobel filtering to find the edges and only colors the edges.
 This is part of step 1 of the algorithm in the paper, "feature extraction", to find the main characteristics.
-- *feature*: partitions the image into chunkier regions of color.
-Also part of step 1 and called color segmentation.
+- *feature*: partitions the image into chunkier regions of similar color.
+Also part of step 1 and called color segmentation. (amount adjustable)
 - (Paper is in the shader section of the gui while ink and feature are in post.)

 ---